-- After about 4 months in the program, you'll repeat the majority of the measures you did at the beginning of the study. - You'll complete a longer survey (similar to the one you completed at the beginning with additional questions about how the program is going for you).
-This should take about 45 minutes. - Depending on what study staff tells you is our procedure at the time, you'll go to whatever LabCorp lab location is most convenient for you.
-A list of locations will be provided to you when you receive your lab order for your blood draw.
-You will get a fasting blood draw.
+After about 4 months in the program, you'll repeat the majority of the measures you did at the beginning of the study.

+- You'll complete a longer survey (similar to the one you'll complete at the beginning with additional questions about how the program is going for you).
+This should take about 45 minutes.

+- You'll go to whatever Labcorp location is most convenient for you to get a fasting blood draw.
 This means you should avoid food and beverages (except for water) for 12 hours before you get your blood drawn.
-Approximately 2 tsp will be drawn.
-Your blood draw should take approximately 15 minutes. - We may mail you a blood test kit for you to complete at home.
+Approximately 3 tsp will be drawn.
+The blood draw should take approximately 15 minutes.
+We may mail you a blood test kit for you to complete at home.
 Everything you need to perform and mail the tests will be included in the kit.
 You may mail your blood sample to the lab when you complete the finger prick.
-This blood test will only measure your hemoglobin A1c (HbA1c). - You'll be contacted over the phone for your 24-hour dietary recall; the phone call will last 20-30 minutes. - You'll weigh yourself on your own scale at home and send us a picture of your weight on the scale.
+This blood test will only measure your hemoglobin A1c (HbA1c). - You'll be contacted over the phone for one 24-hour dietary recall; the phone calls will each last 20-30 minutes. - You'll weigh yourself on your own scale at home.